 In response to Mary’s false news that the body of the Lord Jesus had been stolen from the tomb, Peter and John ran to the tomb.
-Although John outran Peter to the tomb, yet Peter was the first person to enter into the tomb.
+Although John outran Peter to the tomb, Peter was the first person to enter.

-Even though Peter clearly saw tangible signs or evidences that the Lord Jesus had risen, yet he did not believe.
-Obviously, like Mary, he didn’t see right, his eyes of understanding were yet to be enlightened.
+Even though Peter saw tangible signs or evidence that the Lord Jesus had risen, he did not believe.
+Obviously, like Mary, Peter didn’t see right.
+His eyes of understanding were yet to be enlightened.

 The Scripture records, “Then Simon Peter came, following him, and went into the tomb; and he saw the linen cloths lying there, and the handkerchief that had been around His head, not lying with the linen cloths, but folded together in a place by itself.”
 (John 20:6-7 NKJV).

-Peter’s silence and inaction after seeing clear evidences that Jesus had risen was nothing but a demonstration of his unbelief resulting from spiritual blindness.
+After seeing clear evidence that Jesus had risen, Peter’s silence and inaction was nothing but a demonstration of his unbelief resulting from spiritual blindness.

-Although Peter and John saw the same signs of Jesus’ resurrection when they both entered into the tomb, yet it was only John who believed that the Lord Jesus had truly risen from the dead as He had told them many times before His crucifixion.
+Although Peter and John saw the same signs of Jesus’ resurrection when they both entered into the tomb, it was only John who believed that the Lord Jesus had indeed risen from the dead as He had told them many times before His crucifixion.

 The Scripture testifies, “Then the other disciple, who came to the tomb first, went in also; and he saw and believed.”
 (John 20:8 NKJV).